Amutheezan/amutheezan.github.io/docs/futurebus+.md

 	* The memory allocated for the hash table and state queue is 8 Mbytes.
-	  With two words of overhead per state, the maximum size of the state space is 487811 states.
+	  With two words of overhead per state, the maximum size of the state space is 487811 states \item variables - the global variables represents the system.
 	   * Use option "-k" or "-m" to increase this, if necessary.
 	* Capacity in queue for breadth-first search: 48781 states.
 	   * Change the constant gPercentActiveStates in mu_prolog.inc